j7126/discord-minecraft-status/README.md

 - `RATE`: The rate in milliseconds that the bot will update the status of the server.
 - `SERVERS`: Configure the bots and minecraft servers.
+- `STATUS_CHANNELS`: the channel ids where the bot will put it's status message

 Rename `config.example.json` to `config.json`